harsha7777777/Concrete-Crack-Image-Detection/README.md

 * Format: .jpg
 * Resolution: 227×227 pixels
 * Balanced classes: Yes
-📂 Required Folder Structure
-After downloading the dataset, place it in the following format:

-data/
- ├── Positive/
- └── Negative/

 🧠 Model Approach
 A custom Convolutional Neural Network (CNN) was built using TensorFlow/Keras.
 The model includes: